 This class is intended for both readers and writers of romance fiction; while there will be some content geared toward the writing of romance fiction, the bulk will be focused on understanding, analyzing and appreciating it.

-To register for the class, click the button below!
+To buy the class, click the button below!

 Passion & Partnership: How And Why To Write Romance Fiction